My Patient Story

 Issues and Challenges

-Pat has encountered: Insurance, Invisible Illness, Rare / Underserved Disease
+Pat has encountered: Insurance Issues, Rare / Underserved Disease, Invisible Illness

 In 2010, a month after being diagnosed with severe degenerative spinal disease, I caught H1N1 influenza in March.
 I was very sick for a week and ended up with pneumonia (which was not an uncommon complication).
 My primary physician prescribed antibiotics based on a culture that revealed a staph infection.
 Within a week, I felt much better, my cough cleared, and I got on with life…for about six weeks.
 Then, I was sick again.
 Cultures showed a return of the staph lung infection; I went back on antibiotics and felt better…for about five weeks.
 By the third round, we decided it was time for me to check in with a pulmonary specialist I had known for years.
 (I started my professional career as a respiratory therapist before I went to nursing school.)